rainakpuels/Tic-Tac-Toe/README.md

     Run the "index.html" file in your broswer.

 # Roadmap of Future Improvemenets
 Usually, when Tic Tac Toe is played on paper, the winner strikes through their three in a row.
-It would be great to have this as part of the virtal game.
+It would be great to have this as part of the virtual game.

 It would also be fun to replace the Xs and Os with emojis or other fun symbols.